chrisociepa/allamo/README.md

     --device=cpu
 ```

-Note: in order to run the 7B model, you will need ~27GB of RAM during sampling, and an additional ~27GB to load the model at the very beginning.
+Note: in order to run the 7B model, you will need ~14GB of RAM.

 ## Efficiency